 Applicants must have graduated with a baccalaureate degree from an accredited college or university or complete the degree prior to enrollment.
 Students are advised to apply at least six months in advance for admission.
 International students should allow more time for the application process.
 All credentials submitted to BGSU become the property of BGSU and will not be released.
 The application for admission to the Graduate College should be submitted along with:

 - $45 nonrefundable application fee for domestic applicants; $75 for international applicants.
 The application fee is automatically waived for McNair Scholars, U.S. Military Veterans, returned Peace Corps Volunteers, and K-12 public school teachers currently employed in the U.S.

 - Scanned copies of official or unofficial transcripts from all institutions attended.
 Upon admission, final official or notarized copies of transcripts from all institutions where degrees were earned (showing dates when the degrees were conferred) and diplomas from international institutions must be submitted.
 Evaluations by a NACES organization are accepted.
 Note: For current or previous BGSU students, you do not need to request a BGSU transcript, it will be obtained for you.

 - Standardized test scores (GRE, GMAT, PRAXIS, OAE) may be required.
 Please visit the program website for additional information.

 - Programs may also require recommendations, a statement of purpose, a resume, and other documents.
 Please visit the program website for additional information.

 - International applicants are required to submit scores from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English Academic (PTEA).
 Successful completion of ELS 112 will also be accepted for this requirement.
-Additionally, Duolingo test scores will be accepted for applications through Fall 2021.
+Additionally, Duolingo test scores will be accepted for applications through Summer 2024.
 Please see exceptions below.*